weeniearms/graffiti/README.md

 [![Build Status](https://travis-ci.org/weeniearms/graffiti.svg?branch=master)](https://travis-ci.org/weeniearms/graffiti)

-Web app for generating diagrams from [PlantUML](http://plantuml.sourceforge.net) syntax provided as query string, so that it can be embedded in github/gitlab markdown files.
+Web app for generating diagrams from [PlantUML](http://plantuml.sourceforge.net) and [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) syntax provided as query string, so that it can be embedded in github/gitlab markdown files.
 Inspired by [gravizo](http://gravizo.com/) (which offers a lot more but requires you to send potentially confidential information to a 3rd party).

 ### Usage